B3N50N/TG-auto-collect/README.md

 or daemon to allow bigger downloads (limited to 2GB by Telegram APIs).

 # Installation
-The installation has two part:
+The installation has three part:
 ### SQL
 You will need mssql(express version is fine but more complicate setting)